franleplant/reform/README.md

 ```

+###### :black_large_square: Example
-This is an example of how to check form validity before call to a hipotetical API submitting the form:
+This is an example of how to check form validity before call to a hypothetical API submitting the form:

 ```javascript
 class MyComponent extends React.Component {